theystemYT/theystems-Menu/README.md

 > [!IMPORTANT]
 > Unfortunately, I accidently deleted the non obfuscated source code for this script.
 I am deeply saddended and hoping to retrieve the file but currently, there is no hope.
 There may be no updates for a long time or for a while, maybe even never.
 And I can't just make a new script, it takes a lot of time.
+> Update: I have managed to retrieve old code, but it will take some time before I republish theystem's Menu.

 > [!NOTE]
 > Forks are not allowed on this repository due to the [copyright license](LICENSE.md).